 This room brings together artists whose work critically engages with and expands the field of contemporary painting.
-Included in the display are works by Michael Armitage, Peter Doig, Chris Ofili, Carol Rhodes, Thomas Scheibitz and Raqib Shaw.
+Included in the display are works by Michael Armitage, Chris Ofili, Carol Rhodes, Thomas Scheibitz and Raqib Shaw.

 Despite their distinctively individual styles and often semi-autobiographical references, these artists all display a mutual contemporary sensibility towards global concerns such as race, identity, multiculturalism and post-colonial politics.
 Often referencing painters of the past, they share an interest in the process of painting itself while simultaneously challenging prevailing artistic orthodoxies, traditional techniques and use of materials.